ainponce/ainponce/README.md

 🌍 Currently working at Shalion implementing global web scraping solutions.

-🎓 Studying Web Development at the National University of La Matanza (90% completed, GPA of 8.6).
+🎓 Graduated in Web Development from the National University of La Matanza (GPA: 8.6).

 💻 Skilled in JavaScript, React, Node.js, Redux, Express.js, MongoDB, among other technologies.